Ever want to download RSS from news sites or blogs to your phone, PDA, ebook reader, or other handheld device to read offline?

 So I wrote FeedMe.
 I've been using it daily for many years, so I guess it works well enough for my purposes.
 Maybe it will work for you too.

 FeedMe is sort of an RSS version of Sitescooper.
-It produces either HTML or Plucker format.
+By default, it produces simplified HTML, but optionally it can convert pages to EPUB or Plucker format.

 The sample feedme.conf configuration file should be vaguely self-explanatory.
 Install it in ~/$XDG_CONFIG_HOME/feedme/feedme.conf or ~/.config/feedme/feedme.conf.
 Here are options inside it: